Title-1

 Creative thinking identification evidence

-Creative thinking is one of Utah’s three defined gifted areas, but most districts lack a validated, school-administered creativity tool that produces the scored, documented evidence needed for a formal identification file.
-Anecdotal observation alone isn’t enough.
+Creative thinking is one of Utah’s three defined gifted areas, but most LEAs lack a validated, school-administered creativity tool that produces the scored, documented evidence needed for a formal identification file.
+Anecdotal observation alone is not enough for the multiple-measure standard.

 Underrepresented student identification